 Arthur Liman Public Interest Summer Fellowship

-The program is named after Arthur Liman, Yale '57, who through his long and distinguished career, demonstrated how dedicated lawyers in both private practice and public life could serve the needs of people and causes that might otherwise go unrepresented.
-Brown’s Liman Undergraduate Summer Fellowship is funded by the generous support of Arthur Liman's son, the filmmaker Doug Liman.
+The Liman Summer Fellowship Program at Brown is managed by the Swearer Center for Public Service in partnership with the Arthur Liman Public Interest Program at Yale Law School.
+The program is named after Arthur Liman, a 1957 graduate of Yale Law School.
+Through his distinguished career, Liman demonstrated how dedicated lawyers in both private practice and public life serve the needs of people and causes that might otherwise go unrepresented.
+The Liman Summer Fellowships at Brown are funded by the generous support of Arthur Liman’s son, the filmmaker Doug Liman ’88 and the Liman Foundation.

 All currently-enrolled Brown University undergraduates are eligible to apply, including seniors wishing to work the summer immediately following their graduation.